Horyou/backbone.appmodule/README.md

 ## Why

 It's strongly advised to create modular applications, thus splitting one big application in small independants applications.
-See [Nicholas Zakas post](REFERENCE HERE).
+See Nicholas Zakas slides](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture).

+Another good post by Jim Zimmerman: http://www.joezimjs.com/javascript/scalable-javascript-applications/.

 This `Backbone.AppModule` is a small API to `start` and `stop` (an application|a) module.
 The main purpose of an application is to respond to routes and to display as a result a view.
 Thus this module add an `initialize` function where you can start the application router.